alecthomas/voluptuous/README.md

 ## Documentation

-The documentation is provided [here] (http://alecthomas.github.io/voluptuous/).
+The documentation is provided [here](http://alecthomas.github.io/voluptuous/).

 ## Contribution to Documentation